wernerglinka/glinka.dev.2024/src/content/blog/wordpress-building-resource-filter-1.md

                         │   └──resources.php
                         └── functions.php
               </code></pre>
-              With this organization in place, let's explore how the main template, resources.php, brings everything together.
+              With this organization in place, let's explore how the main template, `resources.php`, brings everything together.

               At the very beginning of our template, we establish some fundamental parameters that will control how our content is displayed.
 These constants define things like how many resources appear on each page and how our pagination will look: